Guide To Chase Sapphire Lounges: Access, Locations, And More

 • The lounge is located in Terminal 4, just past security, above gate A2

 The Chase Sapphire Lounge New York Kennedy is actually operated in partnership with Etihad Airways, as the former Etihad Airways Lounge has been taken over and renovated.
-The lounge is a bit smaller than the others, but still has beautiful decor and an excellent selection of food, with ready to eat and a la carte options.
+The lounge is a bit smaller than most of the others, but still has beautiful decor and an excellent selection of food, with ready to eat and a la carte options.
 There’s also a bar with cocktails, as well as cold brew on tap.

 The lounge doesn’t have much in the way of other amenities, though.
 The only other major feature would be the shower rooms.